Key Takeaway:

 Support from Caregivers and Medical Professionals

 Caregivers and medical professionals are key to successful drug rehabilitation for people with disabilities.
 Individuals with disabilities have specific difficulties during addiction and recovery.
 Caregivers help with daily routines such as meds, therapy sessions, and avoiding triggers.
-Medical professionals provide necessary medical care and counseling for mental health issues.
+Medical professionals provide necessary medical care such as a relapse prevention plan and counseling for mental health issues.

 Studies show that people with disabilities have a much greater chance of achieving sobriety and avoiding relapse if they have a support system of caregivers and medical professionals.
 For example, a study in the Journal of Substance Abuse Treatment found that people with disabilities who got emotional support from caregivers had better results than those who did not.